 The CCA introduced a regime of connected lender liability under section 75 that affords consumers ("debtors") a right of recourse against lenders that provide the finance for the acquisition of goods or services from third-party merchants ("suppliers") in the event that there is an actionable misrepresentation and/or breach of contract by the supplier.

-In short, a claim against the Lender under Section 75 essentially mirrors the claim Mrs W could make against the Supplier.
-As far as it relates to Mrs W Credit Agreements, the complaint submitted specifically references Purchase Agreements 3 and 4.
+In short, a claim against the Lender under Section 75 essentially mirrors the claim Ms M could make against the Supplier.